The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

-The X-ray count rates exhibits a strong right heavy tail (Fig.\ \ref{fig:flares}), which makes more detailed visual inspection as well as simple exploratory analysis hard.
-A zoom to $y_i \leq 400$ in Fig.\ \ref{fig:flares_cutoff} shows that a lot of values lie between $50$ and $100$ and this level drops off at the end of the observation cycle.
-The drop is not an intrinsic property of the data but due to a decreasing sensitivity of the X-ray detectors over the course of $10$ years \citep{Dennis91_SolarFlaresOriginal}.
+The gamma-ray count rates exhibit a strong right heavy tail (Fig.\ \ref{fig:flares}), which makes more detailed visual inspection as well as simple EDA difficult.
+A zoom to $y_i \leq 400$ in Fig.\ \ref{fig:flares_cutoff} shows that a lot of counts lie between $50$ and $100$ and this level drops off at the end of the observation cycle.
+This drop is not an intrinsic characteristic of solar flares but due to a decreasing sensitivity of the X-ray detectors over time \citep{Dennis91_SolarFlaresOriginal}.
+For the sake of comparison with \citet{ClausetShaliziNewman09_powerlaws, Newman05_power} most estimates are based on all $T = 12,773$ observations.
+Figures \ref{fig:flares_cutoff}, \ref{fig:Gaussianized_flares_h}, and \ref{fig:Gaussianized_flares} also show separate density estimates for the first $4,000$\edit{why 4000?} and last $2,273$ observations, and while the estimates change, the qualitative findings do not.\\